 Renewal fees in Brazil must be paid by certain dates.
 In this section you will find a description of how these renewal due dates are calculated, both the very first renewal due date and all subsequent renewal due dates.

-After the first annuity has been paid, all subsequent annuities must be paid annually on the anniversary of the filing date.
-The due date should be the month and date corresponding to the filing date.
+After the first annuity has been paid, all subsequent annuities must be paid annually, three months after the anniversary of the filing date.
+The due date should be the third month after the date corresponding to the filing date.

 In Brazil, there are other types of intellectual property besides patents.
 These include utility models and designs.